A predictable and transparent pricing strategy is essential to avoid hidden costs. The lowest day rate is not always the cheapest option.

 When you first choose a supplier, their day rate is often seen as a direct reflection of the total cost of an engagement.
 As though your sole objective is to spend as little as possible.
 All other things being equal, a lower day rate may be better – but things are rarely equal.

-Your primary objective should be to derive the best possible value for your investment.
+Your primary objective should be to derive the best possible value for your investment in social network app creation.
 There are many factors that contribute to how effectively you achieve this goal.
 The other articles in this series examine these factors and how they can influence a working relationship.
 For now, let’s look at some of the core aspects of a commercial framework.

 Choosing a commercial model